Monishaa19/anywhere-door-ai/README.md

 ## Overview

 Anywhere door is an AI powered travel planner made that generates itenary for your trips.
 It is made with no code tools like lovable.ai, n8 and vapi .
-It marks the end of my itnernship at Mirai School of Technology.
+This capstone project marks the end of my itnernship at Mirai School of Technology.
+It receives inputs about trip details from the user, examines the feasibility of the trip , logs the respones in google sheet and eamils it to the user.

 ## Key Features

-*   **🚀 AI-Powered Code Search**: Go beyond simple text search.
-Use natural language to find files, functions, classes, and components.
+*   ** AI-Powered travel planner Search**: generetes itenary for your trips.
-*   **⚡️ Instant Navigation**: Jump to definitions, references, and related files in a heartbeat.
+*   ** Fast and Responsive
-*   **📂 Intelligent File Management**: A human-friendly interface for file and directory operations, powered by `@humanfs/node`.
+*   ** Supports both verbal and textual input
-*   **⚛️ Modern & Responsive UI**: A clean and intuitive user interface built with React and TypeScript, featuring non-intrusive notifications with `sonner`.
+*   ** Has voice assistants.
-*   **🚄 High-Performance Tooling**: Built with performance in mind, using `sucrase` for blazing-fast TypeScript compilation during development.
+*   ** Email Support
-*   **🤖 Extensible**: (Optional: Add if you plan for it) A plugin system to extend its capabilities.
+*   ** Google sheets logging

 ## What technologies are used for this project?